HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     For Microsoft Windows platforms:

-    Open command prompt, Add `dxclient.bat` script in the bin directory to the PATH variable in to be able to call DXClient from any directory.
+    Open command prompt, add `dxclient.bat` script in the bin directory to the PATH variable, to call DXClient from any directory.

     ```
     set PATH=<working-directory>\bin;%PATH%